nhsuk/nhsuk-service-manual-community-backlog/docs/README.md

 ### **Other issues**

-We're looking at setting up a backlog for other issues, for example changes to the service manual content style guide.
+We're looking at setting up backlogs for other issues, for example changes to the service manual content style guide.
 We'll have more information to share about this soon.

 ---